 How Does the Leica Q Compare?

-Full frame compacts are sparse in the market.
-The nearest equivalent are the Sony RX series full frame cameras and Fujifilm X100 with a APS-C sensor.
+Full-frame compacts are sparse in the market.
+The nearest equivalents are the Sony RX series full-frame cameras and Fujifilm X100 with a APS-C sensor.

 |Leica Q||Sony RX1R II|